 Kato remained active in the Japanese American community after redress passed.
 According to the International Examiner, he, “Dell Uchida, Margaret Yasuda and Dee Goto self-published a series of books called “Omoide” (Japanese for “memories”): “Omoide I” in 1993, “Omoide II” in 1995 and “Omoide III” in 2001.
 In 2004, the writing group, with more and different members, began meeting again twice a month at the Japanese Cultural and Community Center of Washington (JCCCW) in the Seattle Japanese Language School.
 The group concentrated on childhood memories before, during and immediately after the war.
 The result is “Omoide IV,” published in 2005.”

 Chuck Kato shared his memories of his redress movement activism in an interview conducted by Trevor Griffey on April 6, 2006.
-To the right are streaming-video excerpts of the interview.
 Video editing by Steven Beda.
 Work on this interview was made possible by a grant from 4Culture/King County Lodging Tax.